newjersey/nj-laptop-setup/README.md

 - `/shared` scripts are meant to consistent and to be run unedited to avoid custom tooling setups.
 - `/customizations` is meant to be a baseline sensible setup.
 Anything in here is fair game to add, change, or remove before running it on your machine, if you prefer other options.

+Additionally, when the script is run, all customizations will be prompted via a yes/no input, allowing the user to opt-in to each of these customizations.

 ## Details

 This installs the following